stellar/go/ingest/tutorial/getting-started.md

 This section outlines a brief collection of common things you may want to do with the library.
 We assume a very generic `backend` variable where necessary that is one of the aforementioned `LedgerBackend` instances to avoid boilerplate.

-### Disabling output logs
+### Controlling `LedgerBackend` log verbosity
-Certain backends (like Captive Core) can be very noisy.
-The backends will log to standard output by default; you can disable it by redirecting to `ioutil.Discard`, instead:
+Certain backends (like Captive Core) can be very noisy; they will log to standard output by default at the "Info" level.

+You can suppress many logs by changing the level to only print warnings and errors:

 ```go
 package main